About teeth whitening

 There are many causes of tooth discolouration.
 Tooth colour is mostly an inherited trait, but in addition to hereditary factors, tooth colour also depends upon the condition of the teeth, general dental health, and lifestyle considerations.

 External causes include the consumption of staining substances such as coffee, tea, fizzy drinks and smoking.
 Internal causes include flourosis, disease, injury, previous dental work, and the ageing process.
 Death or injury of the nerve – caused by disease, infection, or trauma – may result in permanent discolouration.
-However, you'll be pleased to know that this type of colour change usually responds well to tooth whitening.
+However, you'll be pleased to know that this type of colour change usually responds well to teeth whitening.

 Bleaching can also be extremely effective at reducing stains caused through the natural ageing process.
 Such stains accumulate in the small cracks and chips of your teeth.